healthykitchen101/healthykitchen101.com/electric-skillets/reviews/best.md

 The skillet is top-tier in terms of **even heat distribution**.
 The average temperature difference between 5 key points from the center to the edge of the pan was only 5.9%— compared to a typical 10%.
 This earned it an impressive score of 8.8/10.

 It took only **3 min 20 sec** to preheat the pan to 350°F and a couple of minutes each side to cook a 3.17 oz pancake.
 More importantly, every pancake was perfectly steamy and fluffy with a golden brown texture (9.5/10).
-The 15-inch pan can cook 3 to 4 pancakes at a time.
+The 15-inch pan can cook 3 to 4 pancakes at a time.\[125\] Hamilton Beach Electric Skillet 38529K Cooking Steaks 5

 In our other test, we cooked an **8 oz**, **1.38-inch** top blade steak.
 The skillet took **4 min30 sec** to preheat to 400°F which was fast for its size.
 We were more impressed, however, with the stable temperature.
 The pan didn’t get to 500°F like some other skillets so the crust wasn’t the thickest or crispiest.
 However, the steak was **incredibly juicy** and reached a **perfect medium-rare**, thus earning it a 9.5/10.